-This article was written by one of our contributors; dietitian – Maeve Hanan.
+This article was written by our regular contributor; dietitian – Maeve Hanan.

 Calorie counting and Intuitive Eating are different approaches in nutrition which are often hotly debated.
 This article will explore the benefits of moving from calorie counting to Intuitive Eating.